ggstream-app/frontend/CONTRIBUTING.md

 Found a 🐛?
 I'm not surprised.
 This was a hackathon project, after all.

-When filing a bug report, please try to include the full URL where the bug happened, an approximate timestamp, and a screenshot if you can.
+File a [bug report](https://github.com/vladzaharia/ggstream/issues/new?assignees=&labels=bug&template=bug_report.md&title=) and fill out as much as you can.

 ## Propose a feature

-Thought of a new feature for GGStream?
-File an issue with the #feature label to let me know.
+Have a great 💡 for GGStream?
+File a [feature request](https://github.com/vladzaharia/ggstream/issues/new?assignees=&labels=feature&template=feature_request.md&title=) to let me know.

 Want to do it yourself?
 Even better!
-Just tag it with #help to let me know you're working on it.
+Just tag it with the #help label to let me know you're working on it.

 ## Contribute code